jackadam1981/ChromeEc/docs/ccd_howtos.md

                 AP > flashrom --wp-status

-5.  (optional) Reconnecting the battery will reenable write protect.
+5.  (optional) Reconnecting the battery will re-enable write protect.
 You can disable SW write protect if you want to be able to rewrite RO firmware without needing to keep the battery disconnected.